Online tools for cleaning up sites

 These tools help you calculate compliance and background levels.
 They include tests you must use to show you’re meeting requirements of the state's cleanup law, the Model Toxics Control Act (MTCA).
 The statistical programs help you calculate upper confidence limits and background values for describing your site.
 It’s not always obvious what data means just by looking at it, so the statistical guidance can help.

 • MTCAStat 97: Site Module allows you to calculate whether you’re in compliance with your site’s cleanup levels.
-It helps answer, for example: if one sample is above your cleanup level, does it mean your remediation failed?
+It helps answer questions like: "if one sample is above your cleanup level, does it mean your remediation failed?"

-• Statistical guidance for Ecology site managers has information about compliance, background statistics, and toxics cleanup.
+• Statistical guidance for Ecology site managers: Information about compliance, background statistics, and toxics cleanup.

 Workbooks for calculating cleanup levels